 Services provided by visiting nurses vary between in-home care agencies.
 Services that may be provided include medication management, coordination of care with the individual’s health care providers, evaluating how they are responding to a treatment, checking their vitals, etc. (In some instances a person’s health insurance may cover these services on a short-term basis if ordered by a physician.
 Check with the insurance company before paying privately.)

 Elder Law Attorneys specialize in providing services to older adults.
-These attorneys are often experts in estate planning, long-term care planning, guardianships, and conservatorships.
+These attorneys are often experts in estate planning, long-term care planning, guardianships, conservatorships, and probate.

 Guardianship is a legal process in which the court determines that an individual is not capable of making decisions for themselves and needs protection.
 Guardianship protects against self abuse.
 Some reasons for becoming a guardian may be that the older adults has issues deciding the appropriate basic needs like food and shelter, making decisions about their medical treatments, or has a cognitive issues that leads to unsafe decision making.